ZenIDTeam/ZenID-ios/README.md

 ```

 #### Verifier Settings
 You can tune a couple of parameters of document verifier.
-Each initializer has optional `settings` parameter.

 ```swift
 let settings = DocumentVerifierSettings(
     specularAcceptableScore: 50,